ebi-uniprot/uniprot-manual/help/id_mapping.md

 **Limit**|**Details**
 :-----:|:-----:
-100,000|Total number of ids allowed in comma separated param `ids` in `/idmapping/run` api 500,000|Total number of mapped to ids allowed 100,000|Total number of mapped to ids allowed to be enriched by UniProt data 10,000|Total number of mapped to ids allowed with filtering
+100,000|Total number of ids allowed in comma separated param `ids` in `/idmapping/run` api 500,000|Total number of "mapped to" ids allowed 100,000|Total number of "mapped to" ids allowed to be enriched by UniProt data 10,000|Total number of "mapped to" ids allowed with filtering

 # Polling the status of a job